-For the years ended December 31, 2020 and 2019, the estimated amounts of remuneration to employee were \$9,071 and \$8,714, and to directors and supervisors by the Company were \$9,071 and \$8,714, respectively, which were calculated based on the Company's net profit before income tax and remuneration to employees and directors and supervisors multiple the earnings allocation percentage as specified in the Company's articles.
-It is recognized as operating expense for the years ended December 31, 2020 and 2019.
+For the year ended December 31, 2021 and 2020, the estimated amounts of remuneration to employee were \$7,196 and \$9,071, and to directors and supervisors by the Company were \$7,196 and \$9,071, respectively, which were calculated based on the Company's net profit before income tax and remuneration to employees and directors and supervisors multiple the earnings allocation percentage as specified in the Company's articles.
+It was recognized as operating expense for the years ended December 31, 2021 and 2020.
 If the Board of Directors resolved to distribute the employees' remuneration in the form of shares, the number of shares of the distribution is based on the closing price of the day before the Board of Directors' meeting date.

-The estimated amounts of remuneration to employee and director and supervisors by the Company for 2019 and 2018 were both \$8,714 and \$12,083, respectively.
-There was no difference between accounting estimates and actual distribution.
+The estimated amounts of remuneration to employee and director and supervisors by the Company for fiscal years of 2020 and 2019 were both \$9,071 and \$8,714, respectively.
+There was no difference between accounting estimates and board's resolutions.
 Related information would be available at the Market Observation Post System website.

-(o) Financial Instruments
+(q) Financial Instruments

-(i) Credit risk

-1) Credit risk exposure
+- (i) Credit risk - 1) Credit risk exposure

 The carrying amount of financial assets represent the maximum credit exposure.
-As of December 31, 2020 and 2019 the maximum credit exposure amounted to \$46,154,856 and \$40,915,762, respectively.
+As of December 31, 2021 and 2020 the maximum credit exposure amounted to \$46,209,098 and \$45,882,794, respectively.